uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 The name is defined by the user.
 It can consist of letters, numbers and underscores.

 Under the dataset name key, the :code:`format` of the data must be specified, as well as additional parameters under a key named :code:`params`.
-Under :coda:`format`, any of the formats listed under :ref:`Datasets` may be filled in.
+Under :code:`format`, any of the formats listed under :ref:`Datasets` may be filled in.
 Under :code:`params`, the parameter :code:`path` is always required when importing data from files.
 All the files must be stored in a single folder, and this folder must set through the parameter :code:`path`.